core-api/core-api/README.md

 ## Plans for the future

 I'm currently planning a significant amount of time into building the Core API specification, tooling and ecosystem.
-Planned work at the moment includes the following:
+Possible future work includes the following:

 * **Media links** - Links to images, videos and other downloadable media will be supported.
 * **File uploads** - The HTTP transport should support files as parameters.
 When files are present multipart encoding will be used.
 * **Documents as parameters** - We should support passing documents as parameters to a link.
 They can be encoded using the URL, and allow for operations such as `.swap_position(child_document_1, child_document_2)`.
 * **Generator primitives** - We plan to add support for a generator primitive, that transparently deals with paginated result sets.
 * **Field errors** - Currently errors only support a list of messages.
 We will also support messages being mapped to the fields that they relate too.
+* **Primitive return values** - As well as document transitions and media downloads, we might want to support links that return primitive values.
+* **Richer types** - We could consider expanding the primitives to include a richer set of types.
+A date-time primitive is one obvious candidate.
+We'll need to balance this consideration against maximizing language portability.
 * **Authentication** - The HTTP transport needs to discuss what authentication schemes are supported, and how this works between differing domains.
 * **Javascript client** - Currently we only have a Python client library.
 Having a fully supported Javascript library is a priority.
 * **HTML encoding** - In addition to JSON, we will define an HTML encoding, and provide an API browser.